marlon-net/coordinates_converter/README.md

 __getAngleRadinans()__ returns angle in radians

 __getAngleDegrees()__ returns angle in degrees.
-Ths method actually transform the angle in radians and call getAngleRadians method.
+Ths method actually transform the angle from radians to degrees.